Helium Ionization Energies: Phase Synchronization and Fixed Radius

 A previously unobserved resonance or metastable state at 12.31 eV, observable via:

-- Electron impact spectroscopy
+Electron impact spectroscopy- Photon absorption spectroscopy

 - Inelastic electron scattering cross-section enhancement